Girl Scout Logo

 1920s – 1940s

-In the 1920s, the brand name has been redesigned.
+In the 1920s, the brand name was redesigned.
 Inside the large shamrock, a second, slightly smaller, appeared.
 They differed not only in size but also in shape because the designers did not observe strict symmetry.
 The font of the letters “G” and “S” has also changed.
-The central element has been detailed: now it is obvious that an eagle is depicted in the middle – the personification of victory and strength.
+The central element has been detailed: it is now obvious that an eagle is depicted in the middle, the personification of victory and strength.
 He carries a triangular shield with four white stripes and three black stars on his chest.
 It is a reflection of confidence and national pride.
-Four arrows are clamped in the bird’s left paw – a symbol of greatness, and on the right, there is an olive branch, which denotes peace.
-Altogether, it says that the Girl Scout organization educates the patriots of their country.
+Four arrows are clamped in the bird’s left paw, a symbol of greatness, and on the right, there is an olive branch, which denotes peace.
+Altogether, it says that the Girl Scout organization educates the country’s patriots.

 1940s – 1960s